orsonteodoro/oiledmachine-overlay/SECURITY.md

 [3] Understaffed and outdated hardware to fix issues

-[4] There a lot of wrongs with this upstream project that make Electron look
+[4] There are a lot of wrongs with this upstream project that make Electron look
-    more safer.
+    more secure.

 [5] It makes production look more polished and professional but has a slight
     lower security score than the actual web browser.